Pamela G. Coxson

 Pamela Gail Coxson is an American applied mathematician specialized in disease modelling.
-She is a specialist in the division of general and internal medicine at the University of California, San Francisco Center for Vulnerable Populations.
+She is retired as a specialist in the division of general and internal medicine at the University of California, San Francisco Center for Vulnerable Populations.

 Life

-Coxson was born to Ferne and Richard Coxson.
-She completed a Ph.D. in mathematics from University of Southern California.
-Her 1979 dissertation was titled On the equivalence between open loop and closed loop control laws for linear systems. was her doctoral advisor.
+Coxson completed a Ph.D. in mathematics from University of Southern California.
+Her 1979 dissertation was titled On the equivalence between open loop and closed loop control laws for linear systems.
+Alan Schumitzky was her doctoral advisor.

 In 1985, while working as a fellow at the Mary Ingraham Bunting Institute, Coxson initiated the Association for Women in Mathematics' Sonia Kovalevsky Math Day program for female high schoolers and their teachers.
 In 1986, Coxson was a visiting assistant professor of mathematics at Ohio State University.
 One of her mentors was Violet B. Haas, whom she met in 1983.